What Is MBA Accreditation?

 Who Monitors Accrediting Agencies?

-The ED oversees education at the federal level, including private accreditation-granting educational associations.
-The ED approves accrediting agencies and maintains a database of accredited schools.
+ED oversees education at the federal level, including private accreditation-granting educational associations.
+ED approves accrediting agencies and maintains a database of accredited schools.

-CHEA, a national advocate group, is made up of representatives from 3,000 colleges and universities, including a board of college and university presidents.
-CHEA works closely with the federal government to maintain accreditation standards, and reports on accreditation to the ED and Congress.
+CHEA is made up of representatives from 3,000 colleges and universities, including a board of college and university presidents.
+CHEA works closely with the federal government to maintain accreditation standards and reports on accreditation to ED and Congress.

 This includes validating accrediting agencies, monitoring their processes, and promoting high academic and ethical standards.
-Together, the ED and CHEA use oversight and advocacy to ensure that American colleges and universities meet standards of excellence.
-The ED and CHEA also maintain a list of all accredited business schools.
+Together, ED and CHEA use oversight and advocacy to ensure that U.S. colleges and universities meet standards of excellence.
+ED and CHEA also maintain a list of all accredited business schools.

 Insights From a College Advisor